wolfd/Mobile-Proto-16/lesson2/README.md

 #### [Fragments](https://developer.android.com/guide/components/fragments.html) (ex.
 MainActivityFragment.java)
 Fragments are basically what we described as "screens" in our Snapchat example.
 Each fragment does a separate task and shows different components to the user.
 If you were making Snapchat, you might have a fragment for each swipeable screen.
 Fragments are useful for:

-1. Modularity - dividing complex activity code across fragments for better organization and maintenance.
+1. Modularity: dividing complex activity code across fragments for better organization and maintenance.
-2. Reusability - placing behavior or UI parts into fragments that can be shared across multiple activities.
+2. Reusability: placing behavior or UI parts into fragments that can be shared across multiple activities.
-3. Adaptability - representing sections of a UI as different fragments and utilizing different layouts depending on screen orientation and size.
+3. Adaptability: representing sections of a UI as different fragments and utilizing different layouts depending on screen orientation and size.

 ![alt text][fragment]